GovernmentPlates/indico-presentations/PITCHME.md

 ---

-# What exactly do we do at CERN?
+# What do we do at CERN?

 ---